News & Events

 Thursday, February 29, 2024

-The event is a collaboration between the School of Health Professions, the Office of Diversity and Intercultural and Community Engagement, and the UNITI Cultural Center.
-Panelists will explore various health profession options available through the School of Health Professions.
-You will hear the stories from Black and Latinx faculty, administrators, and clinicians in health profession programs and gain insights into the admission requirements for various health profession programs.
-RSVP on SB Engaged.
+The event was a collaboration between the School of Health Professions, the Office of Diversity and Intercultural and Community Engagement, and the UNITI Cultural Center.
+Panelists explored various health profession options available through the School of Health Professions.
+We heard stories from Black and Latinx faculty, administrators, and clinicians in health profession programs and gained insights into the admission requirements for various health profession programs.

 2023 ARCHIVE